 A panel consisting of four five members shall hear the case.
-The panel shall include: One faculty member appointed by the dean from the unit in which the academic work is conducted; one faculty member, who is not from the academic unit, appointed by the Office of the Vice President for Faculty Development and Advancement; and two students.
+The panel shall include: One faculty member appointed by the dean from the unit in which the academic work is conducted; one faculty member, who is not from the academic unit, appointed by the Office of the Vice President for Faculty Development and Advancement who is not from that unit; and two students.
+The panel shall be chaired by the Vice President for Faculty Development and Advancement (or designee), who votes only in case of a tie.
 An FDA Administrator manages the logistics of the hearing process.

 The hearing will be conducted in a non-adversarial manner with a clear focus on finding the facts within the academic context of the academic work.
 The student is presumed innocent going into the proceeding.
 After hearing all available and relevant information from the student, instructor, and any witnesses, the panel deliberates and determines whether or not to find the student "responsible" for the alleged violation using the "preponderance of the evidence" standard.
 If the student is found "responsible" for the violation, the panel is informed about any prior record of Academic Honor Policy violations and determines sanctioning.
-The range of sanctions available in the hearing process is broader than in a Student & Instructor Resolution or in an Administrative Case Resolution.
+The range of sanctions available at Step 2 phase in the hearing process is broader than at Step 1 in a Student & Instructor Resolution or in an Administrative Case Resolution.
 In the case of a tie vote amongst the panelists, the student will be found "not responsible" for the allegations.

-In cases where a Student & Instructor Resolution is appropriately proposed (i.e., the student has no prior record) and the student denies responsibility of the alleged violation, an Academic Honor Policy Hearing is convened.
-If the student is found "responsible" in these cases, the panel should uphold the faculty member's proposed a sanction unless there is clear justification for imposing a sanction different than what was proposed during the Student & Instructor Resolution process.
-The rationale for modifying those sanctions should be written in the decision letter.
+In cases where a Step 1 Agreement Student & Instructor Resolutions appropriately proposed (i.e., the student has no prior record) and the student denies responsibility of the alleged violation, a Step 2 hearing an Academic Honor Policy Hearingis convened.
+If the student is found "responsible" in these cases, the panel should uphold the faculty member's proposed typically will impose a sanction unless there is clear justification for imposing a sanction different no more or less severe than w h a t was proposed during the Student & Instructor Resolution process. by the faculty member.
+The rationale for modifying those sanctions should be written in the decision letter. panel is required to provide a clear written justification.